 Homemade lotion bars are popular because they are convenient, full of healthy skin ingredients, and make wonderful gifts.
 If you have tried a lotion bar before and didn’t care for it, please give this winter lotion bar a chance.
 I have spent time testing different lotion bar recipes and this is the clear winner for moisturizing dry skin in the winter.

 A lotion bar for the winter is very different from a lotion bar for the summer.

 I’ve tried a lot of recipes for lotion bars and have to wonder if the recipe creators are actually using them.
 Many look beautiful but they are waxy and difficult to apply.
 With colder temperatures in the winter, a lotion bar with beeswax will feel more like rubbing a candle on your skin than lotion.

 Note: in the summer, I do add beeswax to firm up the bar and hold moisture in once applied.
-I will share the recipe I use for that bar in the summer.
+Here is the lotion bar recipe that I use for summer:

 Ingredients and Materials

 - 55 g cocoa butter

 - 2 tablespoons coconut oil